Conium maculatum: Similar species

 The wild carrot, Daucus carota, is often confused with poison hemlock.

 Hemlock can be confused with several other species in the parsley family with potentially fatal results.
 Edible plants that can be confused with hemlock include cultivated carrots and the wild carrot (Daucus carota), parsnip (Pastinaca sativa), fennel (Foeniculum vulgare), and parsley (Petroselinum crispum).

 Wild carrot has a hairy stem without purple markings, and grows less than 1 m tall.
 One can distinguish the two from each other by hemlock's smooth texture, vivid mid-green colour, purple spotting of stems and petioles, and flowering stems reaching a typical height of at least 1.5 m—twice the maximum for wild carrot.

 Hemlock can be confused with harmless cow parsley (Anthriscus sylvestris), the wild herb Chaerophyllum macropodum used in Turkish cheesemaking, and deadly water hemlock (Cicuta).
-Water hemlock lacks the purple spots and the disagreeable mouse like smell of hemlock and has a branching tuber that grows sideways in the soil instead of a vertical taproot.
+Water hemlock lacks the purple spots and disagreeable mouse-like smell of hemlock, and has a branching tuber that grows sideways in the soil instead of a vertical taproot.